Should Cell Phones be Allowed in School? (Pros and Cons)

 What Parents Can Do To Teach Teens About Cell Phones in School

-Since school policies have approached this topic with an open mind, it’s up to the parents to make sure your child will follow the guidelines and show responsibility when bringing a phone to school.
-After all, it would be unfair to expect your child to leave their phone at home (since they are allowed in school) and having a cell phone can be helpful in case of an emergency.
+Since school policies have approached this topic with an open mind, it’s up to the parents to make sure your child will follow the guidelines.
+This means showing responsibility when bringing a phone to school.
+It would be unfair to expect your child to leave their phone at home (since they are allowed in school) and having a cell phone can be helpful in case of an emergency.

 Check with the school to find out what the policies are, and use your best judgment to add your own expectations.
 For example, some schools may allow students to have their phones on during lunch or between classes, and you may not agree with this.